CITY OF CHINO HILLS - NOTICE INVITING SEALED BIDS

 NOTICE INVITING SEALED BIDS FOR

-NOTICE IS HEREBY GIVEN that sealed bids will be received in the Office of the Chino Hills City Clerk up to the hour of 2:00 p.m. on the 9th day of January, 2020, and will be opened on said date and hour, in public, in the Council Chambers of the Chino Hills City Hall, 14000 City Center Drive, Chino Hills, California, by the City Clerk, for the following work: Reservoir No. 1 & Reservoir No. 4 Relining Project, and shall be tabulated by the City staff, and the result thereof reported to the City Council for its consideration.
-Copies of the Contract Documents may be obtained beginning Monday, December 9, 2019 at the Public Works Department, Engineering Division, 14000 City Center Drive, Chino Hills, California 91709, telephone (909) 364-2770, for a fee of $35.00 per set.
+NOTICE IS HEREBY GIVEN that sealed bids will be received in the Office of the Chino Hills City Clerk up to the hour of 2:00 p.m. on the 23rd day of January, 2020, and will be opened on said date and hour, in public, in the Council Chambers of the Chino Hills City Hall, 14000 City Center Drive, Chino Hills, California, by the City Clerk, for the following work: Pipeline Avenue (Chino Hills Parkway To Glen Ridge Drive) Pavement Rehabilitation Project No. ST200008, and shall be tabulated by the City staff, and the result thereof reported to the City Council for its consideration.
+Copies of the Contract Documents may be obtained beginning Monday, December 16, 2019 at the Engineering Division, 14000 City Center Drive, Chino Hills, California 91709, telephone (909) 364-2770, for a fee of $35.00 per set.

-Each bid shall be made out on the bid proposal form furnished by the Engineering Division in the bid requirements and specifications, and shall be accompanied by a certified or cashier’s check or bid bond in the amount of ten (10) percent of the amount bid, made payable to the City of Chino Hills, and submitted up to the hour of 2:00 p.m. on the 9th day of January, 2020.
-Sealed bids shall be submitted in sealed envelopes and marked in the upper left-hand corner “Reservoir 1 and Reservoir 4 Relining Project”, together with the name and address of the bidder.
+Each bid shall be made out on the bid proposal form furnished by the Engineering Division in the bid requirements and specifications, and shall be accompanied by a certified or cashier’s check or bid bond in the amount of ten (10) percent of the amount bid, made payable to the City of Chino Hills, and submitted up to the hour of 2:00 p.m. on the 23rd day of January, 2020.
+Sealed bids shall be submitted in sealed envelopes and marked in the upper left-hand corner “Pipeline Avenue (Chino Hills Parkway To Glen Ridge Drive) Pavement Rehabilitation Project No. sT200008”, together with the name and address of the bidder.

-A pre-bid jobwalk/meeting is available upon request and highly recommended.
-The prospective bidder shall contact Public Works Department, Utility Operations Manager, Mr. Mark Wiley, via email at mwiley@chinohills.org.
-The jobwalk request shall be made no later than 10:00 am on Monday, December 16, 2019, with the last jobwalk scheduled on December 23, 2019.

-It shall be mandatory, upon the contractor to whom the contract is awarded, and upon any subcontractor under him, to pay not less than the prevailing rate of wages as established by the City Council as they apply to the work being performed hereunder.
-Said prevailing rates are available from the State of California Department of Industrial Relations website: http://www.dir.ca.gov/dlsr/pwd/Southern.html.

 BY ORDER OF THE CITY COUNCIL